 With the IBKR & eToro examples in mind, let’s now put into perspective what traders around the world are looking for in particular in these web-based and app-based online trading platforms and what helps brokers penetrate international markets.
 Here are a few features, in no specific order of importance:

-More often than not, the first interaction a client has with their broker is either about getting to know the platform better before taking the decision to open an account or when trying to open the account, going through the formalities.
+More often than not, the first interaction a client has with their broker is either about getting to know the platform better before making the decision to open an account or when trying to open the account, going through the formalities.
 Therefore it is vital that both these processes leave the client or prospective client more than merely satisfied.
 Both require clear communication that combines diverse aspects like marketing, regulations, and legalities.
-All these need to be necessarily localized.
+All these need to be necessarily localised.

 Legal agreements between a depository participant or broker and the client, information on charges, and how to best use the platform can be best understood in the client’s native language.
 Investing in top-notch financial translation services can turn out to be the real game-changer in successful market penetration.